Ghost numbers of Group Algebras: Auslander-Reiten triangles and generating lengths

 \section{Auslander-Reiten triangles and generating lengths}

-Auslander-Reiten triangles (in short, A-R triangles) provide examples of ghosts~\cite{GH split} and, more generally, of non-trivial maps in $\cI^n$ for $n$ as large as possible, for any projective class $(\cP, \cI)$.
-Because we have in mind applications to other projective classes, in this section we state our results for a general projective class in a general triangulated category.
+In this section, we explain how Auslander-Reiten triangles (in short, A-R triangles) provide examples of ghosts, and, more generally, of non-trivial maps in $\cI^n$ for $n$ as large as possible, for any projective class $(\cP, \cI)$.
+This extends the work of~\cite{GH split}, where these triangles are called ``almost split sequences.''
+Because we have in mind applications to other projective classes, in this section we state many of our results for a general projective class in a general triangulated category.

 In Section~\ref{ss:length and tri}, we give results about the relationship between the lengths of the objects in a triangle when one of the maps is in a power $\cI^m$ of the ideal.
 In Section~\ref{ss:length and AR}, we recall A-R triangles and prove that the third map in an A-R triangle is the longest possible non-trivial composite of maps in $\cI$ with the given domain.
 In Section~\ref{ss:irr}, we apply these results to the study of lengths in the stable module category, and also show a close relationship between lengths and irreducible maps.
 Finally, in Section~\ref{ss:gl} we explain the extent to which our results on generating length are true for ghost length.